-Like other great capital cities, Wellington can lay claim to having the best cultural and artistic venues in the country.
+A Wellington holiday is an essential stop on any New Zealand tour.
+Like other great capital cities, Wellington can lay claim to having the best cultural venues, trendy foodie experiences, and beautiful scenery.
 Visit the national museum where interactive exhibitions celebrate the Māori people.
 Packed with evocative imagery, the City Gallery reflects a more modern palette.
-But the city’s colorful side comes out when you have a glass of wine on Cuba Street, or walk through the sumptuous nature at the Botanic Garden.
-Take a moment and unwind in this spectacular capital.
+But the city’s colourful side comes out when you have a glass of wine on Cuba Street, or walk through the sumptuous nature at the Botanic Garden.
+Surprisingly compact, a Wellington tour is perfect for travellers who like to experience the city on food and drink in the local flavour.
+Book your personalised, dream holiday with our Travel Experts today – we do all the planning and booking, all you have to do is go and enjoy.

 Museum of New Zealand Te Papa Tongarewa